The China Crisis!

 Every article I've read about Scott Morrison’s trade stoush with China is missing the point.
 The real reason for the conflict comes back to the driver of every major conflict on the planet and that's about domination of oil and natural gas.
 Xi Jinping's military build-up in eastern China and their incursion into the South China Sea is about control of massive gas fields and subsequent territory from off-shore Malaysia to the southern tip of Japan encompassing strategically important Taiwan.

 Scott Morrison had Australia join Trump’s armada, in the middle east, to protect the flow of oil from Saudi Arabia.
 Oil being plundered from war-torn Yemen.
-It follows that our presence in the South China Sea is not about freedom of navigation as postured by Trump's U.S. and Australia.
+It follows that our presence in the South China Sea is not about freedom of navigation as postured by the U.S. and Australia.
 It’s about control of what China sees as their future energy and security needs and they will fight to the death to protect that and, in the process, crush anyone who gets in the way including Australia, as we are seeing.

 TIMELINE - As tensions escalate between Australia & China